 - In the main they are fully independent and do not depend in any way on government agencies, offices or providers of transportation services

-- They are, in fact, consumer organizations, increasingly representing passengers of all forms of public and shared transport.
+- They are, in fact, consumer organizations, increasingly representing users of all forms of public, active and shared transport.

 - The ones that count are non-profit, voluntary, civil organizations, with no political affiliations.

-- Lobby governments and public transport authorities in the interest of all users of public transport.
+- Lobby governments and transport authorities in the interest of all users of public, active and shared transport.

-- Advocate a greater role for public and shared transport, and less dependence on the private car.
+- Advocate a greater role for public, active and shared transport, and less dependence on the private car.

-- Work with other bodies and through the media to promote public transport and educate the community about the benefits of sustainable transport policies.
+- Work with other bodies and through the media to promote public, active and shared transport and educate the community about the benefits of sustainable transport policies.

 - Undertake or participate in collaborative research and surveys into transport policies which will improve services and make their city a better place in which to live